“Good music doesn't have an expiration date."

 Together, my brother and I sang the melodies, but more importantly, the harmonies to all of the songs.
 At 2-1/2 years old, I was singing harmonies with John and Paul, sometimes George or Ringo.
 I had a really good ear and could find those pitches with ease.
 Little did I know, I was getting some of the best musical training of my life.

 By the time I was 3-1/2 years old, I knew I wanted to be a musician.
 Not just any musician.
 I wanted to be a member of The Beatles.
-Now, I probably don't have to tell you it didn't work out has I had planned, but never lost that drive to be a part of something musical.
+Now, I probably don't have to tell you it didn't work out has I had planned, but I never lost that drive to be a part of something musical.
 The Beatles remain a huge influence, but other bands and artists have inspired me, too.

 I love a "happy accident."
 In this case, it wasn't so much accident as maternity leave.
 You see, when I started playing as a kid, I enrolled in the school band program, like many drummers do.
-My band teacher for the first two years would have been a great musician, who played a horn, however she decided to take two years off to raise her young child.
+My band teacher for the first two years would have been a great musician, who played a horn, however she decided to take two years off to have and raise a child.
 So a long-term sub named Mike Raskovich was hired.
 Just my luck, he was a drummer.

-I was mesmerized by Stewart Copeland's masterful playing with The Police and, to this day, you can still hear how my playing was influenced by him and another of my favorites, Chris Layton, Stevie Ray Vaughan's drummer.
+A few years down the road, I was mesmerized by Stewart Copeland's masterful playing with The Police and, to this day, you can still hear how my playing was influenced by him and another of my favorites, Chris Layton, Stevie Ray Vaughan's drummer.

 I'm never happier than when I am learning.
 And the last few years really bear that out.